Thought Screen Helmet

 Michael Menkin and Michela Reichman conducted a public relations campaign for the country's first Walk-In Psychiatric Care Center which was instituted at Mount Zion Medical Center in San Francisco, California in early 1970 (now The University of California San Francisco Medical Center at Mount Zion).
 Michela Reichman died in 2002.

-In the late 1960's Michael Menkin presented several courses on Creative Thinking and Scientific Discovery at the University of Washington's Experimental College.
+In the late 1960's Michael Menkin presented several courses on Creative Thinking and Scientific Discovery at the University of Washington's Experimental College which is now discontinued.

 Most Recent Employment

 Michael Menkin retired in 2014 as an aviation technical writer for the